asgiraldoc/Maximum-Likelihood-assignment---Evolutionary-Genetics-and-Phylogenetics/README.md

 <h1>IQ-TREE Phylogenetic Analysis Tutorial: Orthopoxvirus Species</h1>

 <h2>1.
 Introduction</h2>
 <p>In this exercise, we will work with the complete proteomes of 13 Orthopoxvirus species, comparing different strategies for phylogenetic inference using IQ-TREE.
 The dataset includes protein alignments of single-copy genes across species.
-Our goal is to explore the impact of using a single general substitution model, a partitioned substitution model, and a partitioned-merged model approach on the robustness of our phylogenetic hypotheses. <strong>All the files needed to work are available in this repository.</strong>strong> </p>
+Our goal is to explore the impact of using a single general substitution model, a partitioned substitution model, and a partitioned-merged model approach on the robustness of our phylogenetic hypotheses. <strong>All the files needed to work are available in this repository. </strong> </p>

 <h3>Species and Accession Numbers</h3>
 <table>